chandraThe1/sfdc-case-study/README.md

 ### Triggers
 - Based on Assumption 2, the Trigger option was ruled out.
 If a "after insert" trigger was used on the Account, it will always query and match the legacy account irrespective of where the account was created from.

+# Out of the box alternatives
+The following are the alternative solutions using out of the box features provided by Salesforce.
+- Lightning Connect allows you to query and display data from External sources within the current org.
+So, if we create ORG-2 Account as External objects in ORG-1, we should be able to display all accounts from ORG-2 instance at real time and also query for matching names.
+- Salesforce to Salesforce.
+This feature allows two different Salesforce instances to "Connect" to each other.
+Once the connection has been made, we can publish/subsribe multiple objects.
+For instance we can "Publish" all accounts from ORG-2 and see them as "Connected Accounts" in ORG-1 if we have subscribed to it.
+- If development needs to be done, we can use a StandardSetController on ORG-1 and invoke the Standard REST Query API on ORG-2.
+The API can return paginated set which can be rendered on ORG-1.

 [LegacyAccountsView.page]: <newInstance/src/pages/LegacyAccountsView.page>